What personal information do I collect from visitors?

 Does my site allow third-party behavioral tracking?

-It's also important to note that we I not allow third-party behavioral tracking COPPA (Children Online Privacy Protection Act).
+It's also important to note that we I do not allow third-party behavioral tracking COPPA (Children Online Privacy Protection Act).
 When it comes to the collection of personal information from children under 18, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the nation's consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children's privacy and safety online.

 I do not specifically market to children under 18.